**For a downloadable or printed version of the new Postdoctoral Scholar Policy, please click.

 Unused vacation leave and sick leave will not be paid out when an appointment ends.

 Finally, Postdocs are also eligible for six (6) weeks of paid parental leave to care for a new biological, adopted or foster child, which includes exhausting all available paid vacation and sick leave.
-This leave is available upon presentation of appropriate documentation to OPA’s HR Consultant and must be taken within one year of the relevant birth, adoption or foster care placement of the child.
+This leave must be taken within one year of the relevant birth, adoption or foster care placement of the child.
 Postdocs may also be eligible for Family and Medical Leave if they meet certain eligibility requirements set forth in the University’s Family and Medical Leave Policy.
 International Postdocs should consult with ISSS to confirm what leave is allowed under their current immigration statuses.

 C. Other Benefits